wizgrav/clubber/README.md

 clubber
 ========

-A javascript library that analyzes the frequency data from an audio source and extracts the underlying rhythmic information.
+A javascript library to analyze the frequency data from audio sources and extract the underlying rhythmic information.
 Instead of a linear distribution, frequency energies are collected in midi note bins which music theory suggests to be a better segregation for music audio.
-Several measurements are performed and a small collection of useful metrics are produced in a form suitable for direct use in webgl shaders, or any other context.
+A small collection of meaningful measurements are produced in a form suitable for direct use in webgl shaders, or any other context.
 This simple flow provides a powerful framework for the rapid development of visualisations that react pleasantly to the audio.

 [ClubberToy](http://wizgrav.github.io/clubber/) - A collection of several rewired shadertoys as a vjing tool.